oncodeit/VueTodoApp/README.md

 Vue.js is fetched using the CDN, so you don't have to install any additional packages.

 If you can't wait and you want to have a look at it live, please go and see this pen: https://codepen.io/oncode/pen/RVVLRJ

+Please note that is is also desktop and mobile friendly! :)

+Cheers,
+the oncode team.